DonghaoWu/MERN-Template-V2/README-FOLDER/Routes-Refactor(Part1).md

 - Environment variables should be the very beginning of the file.
 - Route middlewares should right between `const app = express();` and `app.use('/api/v2', require('./api'));`.
+- morgan is a logger dependency, it will show the details of each request.

+### Step8 : TEST